Portfolio of Programming Projects

 Bottom Right - stylizing by swapping part palettes

 The 2D creatures are articulated as ragdolls using hierarchy information available in the creature XML.
+Here are some more 2D-fied creatures:

 back to the top